locatable/splittable-docs/terms-and-conditions.md

 - for any other liability that, by law, may not be limited or excluded.

 Subject to this, if you are a consumer and not a business user, in no event shall we be liable to you for any business losses , and if you are a business user, in no event shall we be liable to you for any indirect or consequential losses, or for any loss of profit, revenue, contracts, data, goodwill or other similar losses.

+You acknowledge and agree that:
+- we shall not be responsible for any act or omission of a Service Provider;
+- we do not endorse the goods or services made available by a Service Provider;
+- we do not warrant or represent that any quotes or tariffs you receive from Service Provider using the App will be cheaper than could be obtained by any other means;
+- any information appearing on the App in relation to a given Service Provider (including tariffs and/or estimates) is provided by the Service Provider concerned and is the responsibility of that Service Provider, not us;
+- if you choose to purchase a Utility Service from a Service Provider:
+  - that will be on the basis of a contract between you and the Service Provider alone, on the terms agreed between you and the Service Provider; and
+  - we shall not be a party to that contract and neither shall we be responsible in any way for the performance of that contract by the Service Provider or for the quality or safety of any Utility Services sold by the Service Provider; and
+- in the event of a problem with any Utility Service, all billing and payments queries should in the first instance be directed to us by contacting us at [support@splittable.co](mailto:support@splittable.co), although we reserve the right to ask you to contact the Service Provider directly should this, in our opinion be necessary, and any technical or service disruption should be directed to the Service Provider concerned.

 We will not be liable or responsible for any failure to perform, or delay in performance of, any of our obligations that is caused by events outside our reasonable control.